Live

 IRRS mission to Germany

-As part of its International Regulatory Review Service (IRRS) the IAEA offers to conduct reviews of national regulatory authorities.
-The IRRS should be regarded as an instrument of reciprocal learning for national regulatory bodies throughout the world, with the aim of strengthening nuclear regulatory infrastructure as a whole and thereby enhancing nuclear safety.
-In the EU, such reviews must be carried out every ten years (Directive 2009/71 Euratom as amended by Directive 2014/87/Euratom).
-The latest review of the BMUV took place in 2019.
+As part of its Integrated Regulatory Review Service (IRRS), the International Atomic Energy Agency (IAEA) conducts reviews of national nuclear regulatory authorities.
+The IRRS should be regarded as an instrument of mutual learning for national regulatory bodies throughout the world, with the aim of strengthening nuclear regulatory infrastructure as a whole, thereby enhancing nuclear safety.
+In the EU, such reviews must be carried out every ten years (Directive 2009/71/Euratom as amended by Directive 2014/87/Euratom).
+The first review of the Federal Environment Ministry as the competent regulatory authority in Germany took place in 2008 with a follow-up mission in 2011.
+A further review took place in 2019 with a follow-up mission in 2023.

 From 22 September 2019 to 4 October 2019, the first Integrated Review Service for Radioactive Waste and Spent Fuel Management, Decommissioning and Remediation (ARTEMIS) took place in Germany at the request of the German government, in particular the BMUV.
-The aim of the mission was an independent international review of the national programme for the responsible and safe management of spent fuel and radioactive waste.
-Germany has thus fulfilled its obligation ensuing from Article 14 (3) of the Directive 2011/70/Euratom.
+The aim of the mission was an independent international review of the National Waste Management Programme for the responsible and safe disposal of radioactive waste.
+Germany has thus fulfilled its obligation under Article 14 (3) of the Directive 2011/70/Euratom.
+The advice and recommendations issued by the IAEA in 2019 were acted on and presented during the world’s first ARTEMIS follow-up mission from 6 to 12 November 2022.
+The ARTEMIS team confirmed that Germany has a mature legal and regulatory framework for the responsible and safe management of radioactive waste and spent fuel elements, and in particular highlighted how quickly Germany underwent the ARTEMIS follow-up mission, as the first country in the world to do so.